54ndeepV3rma/School-Management-CPP/README.md

 This project requires a C++ compiler.
 You can install the GNU Compiler Collection (GCC) on Linux using the following command:

 On Windows, you can download [MinGW](http://www.mingw.org/) or [Visual Studio](https://visualstudio.microsoft.com/downloads/).

+# Working
+Complete File handling is used in the code for storing, updating and fetching the data.
+It was a challenging task when it comes to deal with data without any DBMS

 ### Installing